 Cadence turned away from the dazzling building toward the sidewalk that ran opposite.
-A few pedestrians were out and a couple of tourists who ogled the restaurant with wistful eyes.
-Not what Cadence was looking for, but her intuition told her that this was the place to be.
+A few pedestrians and a couple of tourists ogled the restaurant with wistful eyes as they passed by.
+Not exactly what Cadence was looking for, but her intuition told her that this was the place to be.

 She noticed a narrow alleyway no wider than a meter hidden behind a collection of trash bins on the walkway.
 Shoving her hands into her pockets, she approached the mouth of the alley and peered in.
 And almost had a heart attack.

 Huddled there just behind the bins was someone small—legs drawn up against the chest and arms wrapped around the legs.
 A butterfly-shaped birthmark blossomed on the pale face that peered out from the darkness toward the restaurant.

 The girl blinked slowly as if waking up from a dream before her gaze rose to meet Cadence’s—rather Duccio’s—face.
 “Duccio!” the girl exclaimed.
 “You’re all right!
 I tried to reach you, but I thought…”

 “I’m all right.
 Don’t worry.”
 Cadence scrambled over the bin before crouching down beside the girl.
 “Thought I’d find you here.”
 She glanced down the alleyway as she shoved her hands in her pockets.
 She scanned the darkness behind them.
 “The others aren’t with you?
 What about Marzia?”

 Matilda looked away.
 “No… I… the ones that I could reach… I told them to lay low.
 But I couldn’t reach Marzia.
 She might be…”

 Cadence reached over and placed a hand on her shoulder.
 “If she’s not here, then she’s out of the city.
 Don’t worry.
 I know her.”

 Matilda met her eyes and then looked away toward the restaurant.